-ILNAS, in collaboration with the University of Luxembourg, has developed the University certificate Smart ICT for Business Innovation, which represent an innovative way to better understand Smart ICT standardization and develop new related skills.

-This diploma allows the students to take a broad view of the cutting-edge Smart ICT concepts and tools at their disposal in order to develop their sense of innovation.
-Overall, the Certificate focuses on important aspects of Smart ICT and their applications, such as the development of Smart Cities, Big Data, Internet of Things and Cloud Computing.
+ILNAS, in collaboration with the University of Luxembourg, has developed the University certificate Smart ICT for Business Innovation program, which represents an innovative way to better understand Smart ICT standardization and develop new related skills.
+The second edition of this program is starting in February 2018.
+This program allows students to take a broad view of the cutting-edge Smart ICT concepts and tools at their disposal in order to develop their sense of innovation.
+Overall, the University certificate focuses on important aspects of Smart ICT and their applications, such as the development of Smart Cities, Big Data, Internet of Things and Cloud Computing.
 The program also proposes an overview of some challenges to fully exploit the potential of Smart ICT: